 Chime, a U.S.-based financial technology company, has over 14.5 million customers.
 The benefits comprise a free debit card and the Chime Spotme fee-free overdraft.
 Additionally, users get a credit-building facility, early access to payment through direct deposit, and access to over 60,000 fee-free ATMs.
 Furthermore, they can enjoy a high-yield savings account with a 2% APY.

-One can also send checks using the Chime checking account.
-Like all financial dealings, Chime Neobank also has its terms and conditions.
+The Chime checking account can also be used to send checks.
+Like all financial dealings, Chime Neobank has its terms and conditions.
 These include features like early access to direct deposit and dependent payment files from the payer.

 Digital Twin Technology: Roboadvisor Weath-As-a-Service